Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

 .. note::

-   A block file for Mainnet does not work with a Testnet node and vice versa.
+   A block file for mainnet does not work with a testnet node and vice versa.
    Make sure to download the appropriate file for your node.

 Download the file with the blocks from the following addresses: